wix/Detox/docs/Introduction.AndroidDevEnv.md

 ## Android SDK

 If you have Android Studio installed - as most of us do, then the SDK should be available for you somewhere on your machine<sup>*</sup>.
 However, for CI agents -- possibly running with no GUI, or if you simply don't want the somewhat bloated piece of software on your computer, it is possible to simply download the SDK and tool-set, purely.
-Both cases are covered in the [Android guide about Android Studio](https://developer.android.com/studio/).
+Both cases are covered in Google's [Android guide about Android Studio](https://developer.android.com/studio/).
 For the pure-tools option, refer to the `Command line tools only` section at the bottom.

 For more help on setting the SDK up, [this guide might be helpful](https://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial).

 Whatever option you choose, and whichever platform you're running on (Mac, Linux, Windows), we strongly recommend that eventually you would have 2 additional things set up:

 * The path to the SDK's root directory is set into the `ANDROID_SDK_ROOT` [environment variable](https://developer.android.com/studio/command-line/variables).
-* The path to the SDK's root directory is set into the global [`PATH`](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) on your computer.
+* The path to the SDK's root directory is bundled into the global [`PATH`](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) on your computer.

 _<sup>* Inspect the content of your `ANDROID_SDK_ROOT` and `ANDROID_HOME` environment variables.</sup>_